 If your work demands you to travel frequently, the mobile administration feature is sure to bring in a lot of ease of working with it.

-9. Robustness Of Security
+9. Security & Performance

 Every website in a certain sense is vulnerable to security threats.
 Since WordPress is more often used as a CMS, websites built on the platform are naturally more under the radar when it comes to security attacks.